radarroark/xitdb/README.md

 // object. the context object has a method that will run before the
 // transaction has completed. this method is where we can write
 // changes to the db. if any error happens in it, the transaction
+// will not complete, the data added to the file will be truncated,
-// will not complete and the db will be unaffected.
+// and the db will be unaffected.
 //
 // after this transaction, the db will look like this if represented
 // as JSON (in reality the format is binary):